 Fuel Choices in Portugal

 When picking up your rental car in Portugal, you need to know what type of fuel your vehicle requires.
 Diesel and Unleaded are not interchangeable.
-Often on rental cars, there will be a sticker near the gas cap to remind you of the fuel type.
+Often on rental cars, a sticker will be near the gas cap to remind you of the fuel type.

 You need to return your rental car with the same amount of fuel you were given.
 Don’t show up with less as the rental car agency will charge you to fill it back up at an astronomical rate.